 Epcot International Festival of the Arts Food Studios

-There are around half a dozen food studios dotted around the World Showcase Promenade.
+There are over a dozen themed food studios dotted around the World Showcase Promenade.
 Each has amazing works of culinary art that you can purchase and try sampler-sized portions for yourself.
-Prices are similar to other Epcot festival food.
+Prices are similar to other Epcot festival food but what sets them apart is the sheer artistry and presentation.

-You may also find live music at several of the World Showcase pavilions, like Canada, Germany and Morocco.
+You will also find live music at several of the World Showcase pavilions, like Bodh’aktan in Canada, Delta Q in Germany and Morocco.

 Disney On Broadway